Air to Water Heat Pumps Explained: The UK's Most Popular System

 What electricity supply do I need?

-Most domestic air-to-water heat pumps run on a standard single-phase electricity supply.
-Larger systems (above about 16 kW) may require a three-phase supply.
-Your installer will check your electrical capacity as part of the survey.
+Most domestic systems run on standard single-phase.
+Larger systems (above about 16 kW) may require three-phase.

 The Bottom Line

-Air-to-water heat pumps are the standard choice for UK homeowners switching from gas or oil boilers, and for good reason.
-They provide both heating and hot water, work with your existing radiators (with possible upgrades), qualify for the £7,500 BUS grant, and deliver genuine running cost savings when properly installed.
+Air-to-water heat pumps are the standard choice for UK homeowners switching from gas or oil boilers.
+They provide both heating and hot water, work with existing radiators, qualify for the £7,500 BUS grant, and deliver genuine running cost savings.
+The key to success is correct sizing, quality installation, and appropriate radiator setup for low flow temperatures.
+Pairing with solar panels can further reduce electricity costs.